LekoArts/gatsby-themes/themes/gatsby-theme-status-dashboard/README.md

 Please read the guide [Shadowing in Gatsby Themes](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/) to understand how to customize the theme!
 Generally speaking you will want to place your files into `src/@lekoarts/gatsby-theme-status-dashboard/` to shadow/override files.
 The Theme UI config can be configured by shadowing its files in `src/gatsby-plugin-theme-ui/`.

+## Changelog

+You can find the extensive [changelog of changes on GitHub](https://github.com/LekoArts/gatsby-themes/blob/master/themes/gatsby-theme-status-dashboard/CHANGELOG.md).
+You'll be able to see each patch, minor, and major changes and what pull requests contributed to them.

+## Questions?

+If you have general questions or need help with Gatsby, please go to one of the [support platforms](https://www.gatsbyjs.com/contributing/community/#where-to-get-support) mentioned in Gatsby's documentation.
+If you have a specific question about this theme, you can head to the [GitHub Discussions](https://github.com/LekoArts/gatsby-themes/discussions) of the repository.

 ## 🌟 Supporting me

 Thanks for using this project!
 I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Twitter](https://twitter.com/lekoarts_de) and share the project with me.